KasperSkytte/filtershortseqs/README.md

 # Filter short sequences
 filterShortSeqs is a small program written in C++ which filters DNA sequences from an input FASTA file if there are any other 100% identical, but longer sequences present in the FASTA file.
-The sequences are dereplicated initially.
+The sequences are dereplicated initially, and the relative order of the sequences in the input file are preserved in the output file.
 Multithreaded using OpenMP.

 ## Requirements
  - `cmake`